noelparedes/Resume-Books/docs/Learn Like a Pro/index.md

  **Regularly get enough sleep**.
 Sleep is when your neural architecture grows.
 Spacing out your learning over several days will give more sleep periods, which will strengthen your learning.

+ # How to Maximize Working Memory and Take Better Notes

+Pagina 50